Live-cell imaging: Phase contrast

 Before the introduction of the phase-contrast microscope, it was difficult to observe living cells.
 As living cells are translucent, they must be stained to be visible in a traditional light microscope.
 Unfortunately, the process of staining cells generally kills them.
 With the invention of the phase-contrast microscopy it became possible to observe unstained living cells in detail.
 After its introduction in the 1940s, live-cell imaging rapidly became popular using phase-contrast microscopy.
 The phase-contrast microscope was popularized through a series of time-lapse movies (see video), recorded using a photographic film camera.
 Its inventor, Frits Zernike, was awarded the Nobel Prize in 1953.
 Other later phase-contrast techniques used to observe unstained cells are Hoffman modulation and differential interference contrast microscopy.

 Fluorescent

 Phase-contrast microscopy does not have the capacity to observe specific proteins or other organic chemical compounds which form the complex machinery of a cell.
 Synthetic and organic fluorescent stains have therefore been developed to label such compounds, making them observable by fluorescent microscopy (see video).
 Fluorescent stains are, however, phototoxic, invasive and bleach when observed.
 This limits their use when observing living cells over extended periods of time.
 Non-invasive phase-contrast techniques are therefore often used as a vital complement to fluorescent microscopy in live-cell imaging applications.
+Deep learning-assisted fluorescence microscopy methods, however, help to reduced light burden and phototoxicity and allow even repeated high resolution live imaging.